stevedekorte/strvct.net/docs/ProjectOverview.md

 ### Transactions

-Mutations on persistent properties of persistent domain objects cause them to be auto queued for storage.
-Objects in this queue are bundled into a single IndexedDB transaction which is committed at the end of the event loop in which the mutation occurs.
+Mutations on persistent properties will automatically queue the affected domain object for storage.
+Objects in this queue are bundled into a transaction committed at the end of the same event loop in which the mutation occurs.

 ### Garbage Collection